The Best Tools for Organizing a Custody Case in 2026

 Pros:

-• Free for one case forever — no credit card to start
+- Free for one case forever, no credit card to start

-• $12/month for unlimited cases, exports, and attorney sharing (Pro)
+- $12/month for unlimited cases, exports, and attorney sharing (Pro)

-• Court-ready chronology PDF, evidence packets, and read-only attorney sharing
+- Court-ready chronology PDF, evidence packets, and read-only attorney sharing

-• Privacy-first: panic exit, session PIN lock, no data shared without your control
+- Privacy-first: panic exit, session PIN lock, no data shared without your control

 Cons:

-• No voice memo transcription (yet)
+- No voice memo transcription yet

-• No email-to-case forwarding
+- No email-to-case forwarding yet

-forward emails directly into a case file), and in-app chat with people you invite.
+MyCourtClerk has been around longer than Clearhavn and offers some features we don't, including voice memo transcription, email-to-case forwarding, and in-app chat with people you invite.
 The tradeoff is price: their personal plan starts at $39.99/month, and their professional plans for attorneys reach $999/month for unlimited cases.

 Pros:

-• Voice memo transcription
+- Voice memo transcription

-• Email forwarding directly into a case
+- Email forwarding directly into a case

-• In-app chat with invited collaborators
+- In-app chat with invited collaborators

-• Established product with years in the market
+- Established product with years in the market

 Cons:

-• No free plan — you commit on day one
+- No free plan; you commit on day one

-• $39.99/month is a meaningful monthly cost over a long case
+- $39.99/month is meaningful over a 12–36 month case

-Pricing: $39.99/month personal, $33.25/month annual
+Pricing: $39.99/month personal, $33.25/month if billed annually.

 3. OurFamilyWizard — Best for court-ordered communication